hoprnet/hoprnet/docs/hopr-documentation/versioned_docs/version-v1.92/node/grafana-dashboards.md

 docker compose --file scripts/compose/docker-compose.yml up -d
 ```

-**Note:** Generating your node this way will give it the default api/secret token: `YOUR_SECURITY_TOKEN`.
-You will need this api token to access your node.

 Once your HOPRd node is up and running, you should have Grafana exposed on port `3030`, E.g. if you're running this locally and not on a VPS, it would be at the endpoint [http://localhost:3030](http://localhost:3030) (replace `localhost` with your `server IP address` if you are using a VPS, for example, `http://142.93.5.175:3030`).

 You should get a login screen, where you'll need to use the following credentials: